2DegreesInvesting/ds.pins/README.md

 ## Why is this important?

-We need a way to easily share an evolving dataset and ensure new versions of the data don’t break existing code.
+We need a way to easily share different versions of an evolving dataset and ensure new versions of the data don’t break existing code.

 > The pins package makes it easy to share R objects across projects and
 > with your colleagues.
 You can pin objects to a variety of pin boards,